Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: DDOP-BASED MODELING AND ERROR CHARACTERIZATION

-Doppler shift measurements at a receiver are obtained as the difference between the received signal’s instantaneous carrier frequency and the nominal (transmitted) carrier frequency.
+Doppler shift measurements at a receiver are obtained from the difference between the instantaneous received carrier frequency and the nominal transmitted carrier frequency.
 For a given satellite of interest, Doppler shift can be expressed in units of m/s as a range rate $\dot\rho$, as follows:

-where $\lambda$ is the wavelength in meters, $f_D$ is the Doppler shift in Hz, $t'$ and $t$ are the signal reception time and signal transmission time respectively.
-In turn, $\mathbf{r}_s(t),\mathbf{v}_s(t)$ represent the satellite position and velocity at the transmission time, $\mathbf{r}(t')$ represents the unknown user's position at the reception time, and $\dot\delta_d$ represents the clock drift.
+where $\lambda$ is the wavelength in meters, $f_D$ is the Doppler shift in Hz, $t'$ and $t$ denote the signal reception time and signal transmission time, respectively.
+In turn, $\mathbf{r}_s(t),\mathbf{v}_s(t)$ denote the satellite position and velocity at the transmission time, $\mathbf{r}(t')$ denotes the unknown user's position at the reception time, and $\dot\delta_d$ denotes the clock drift.

 Two-Line Element (TLE) files are widely used to provide publicly available orbital parameters for satellites, allowing their positions to be propagated using models such as the Simplified General Perturbations model 4 (SGP4).
 However, due to the simplified orbital representation and model limitations, satellite positions computed from TLE files are subject to certain errors that can be decomposed into along-track and cross-track components.
-Interestingly, the along-track errors can be partly compensated by introducing a time offset $\delta_c$ \cite{guo2025burst} on the time at which the satellite velocity and position are computed, as indicated in Eq. (\ref{eqDopSigModel}).
+The along-track errors can be partly compensated by introducing a time offset $\delta_c$ \cite{guo2025burst} on the time at which the satellite velocity and position are computed, as indicated in Eq. (\ref{eqDopSigModel}).
 This equation assumes as well, for the sake of simplicity, that the user is static and thus the time dependence on $\mathbf{r}(t)$ can be dropped hereafter.
 This leads to